franciscolobo/KOMODO2/README.md

 annotation_ID_N   annotation_ID_description
 ```

-CALANGO can treat each identifier as its own description, saving the work from
+CALANGO can treat each identifier as its own description, preventing the need to
-preparing an ontology that isn't natively supported.
-For that, specify no
+prepare an ontology that isn't natively supported.
+For that, do not specify any
-ontology file and set the ontology parameter as "other" ("ontology = other").
+ontology file and set the `ontology = "other"`.

 ### SETTING UP CALANGO PARAMETERS